Aashishishish/NID_P5JS_AashishAnand/Week 2 30sec Experience/Assignment Final/Documentation.md

 Working with just Functions for the week 1 weekend assignment was tedious.
 This time i switched to using classes and objects, which made it much easier to handle and made the code cleaner.

 Added the butterfly visual in the experience.

+Made the calf a little bit bigger visually.